irmen/prog8/docs/source/programming.rst

 as member of a struct, so strings and arrays and other structs can not be part of a struct.
 Also, it is not possible to use a struct itself inside an array.
 Structs are mainly syntactic sugar for repeated groups of vardecls and assignments that belong together.
+However,
-However, *they are layed out in sequence in memory as the members are defined* which may be useful if you want to pass pointers around
+*they are layed out in sequence in memory as the members are defined* which may be usefulif you want to pass pointers around.

 To create a variable of a struct type you need to define the struct itself, and then create a variable with it::